catkin/catkin_tools/docs/verbs/catkin_list.rst

     Lists catkin packages in a given folder

     positional arguments:
-      folders               Folders in which to find packages
+      folders               Folders in which to find packages. (default: cwd)

     optional arguments:
       -h, --help            show this help message and exit --deps, --dependencies
-                            list deps of each package
+                            List dependencies of each package.
       --depends-on [DEPENDS_ON [DEPENDS_ON ...]]
-                            one or more dependencies a package must have to be listed
+                            List all packages that depend on supplied argument package(s).